junnjxx/L1-2_QP-ADMM/readme.txt

 CONVERGENCE-GUARANTEED ALGORITHMS FOR L1/2-REGULARIZED QUADRATIC PROGRAMS WITH ASSIGNMENT CONSTRAINTS
+LIJUN XIE RAN GU XIN LIN
 ===============================================================================================

+## Purpose of this Repository
+This repository contains the source code, and configuration files used to generate the numerical results presented in the paper mentioned above.

+The primary purpose of this repository is to ensure **reproducibility** of the computational experiments.
+Specifically, this code allows readers to:
+1. Reproduce all tables and figures shown in the manuscript.
+2. Verify the implementation of the proposed  L1/2-regularized quadratic programming ADMM algorithm.

-This repository contains the MATLAB and Python implementations for the algorithms described in the paper.
-The code is organized into two main directories: one for synthetic quadratic experiments (MATLAB) and another for real-world deep learning batch selection experiments (Python/MATLAB hybrid).
+It contains the MATLAB and Python implementations for the algorithms described in the paper and is organized into two main directories: one for synthetic quadratic experiments (MATLAB) and another for real-world deep learning batch selection experiments (Python/MATLAB hybrid).